 i.
 Sustainable whole-farm planning

 Whole-farm instruction included guest lecturers and presentations from USDA/NRCS, USDA/FSA, High Mowing Seeds, UMass Extension, and Mass Department of Agriculture.
-We were overwhelmed with gratitude.

 a.
 Farm Business Planning Course: After every session of our production course, we collected feedback and insight to what lessons should be included in our business-planning curriculum.
-These lessons were incorporate and now represent the next iteration of our flagship course.
+These lessons were incorporated and now represent the next iteration of our flagship course.
 Lessons now include:

 i.
-Recognizing risks associated with sustainable production v. traditional production (both production based risks and competitive pricing risks).
+Recognizing risks associated with sustainable production versus traditional production (both production based risks and competitive pricing risks).
 Taking the lesson further, we have modules in place to help investigate ways to mitigate risks associated with individual students’ business plans.

 ii.
 Recognizing costs and sourcing issues associated with sustainable production methods, and weighing those costs when considering producing sustainably during the first years of a farmer’s career.